 The history of Mevagissey as a significant human inhabitation begins long before the location had a name we would recognise.
-Settlers who had travelled West across the Mediterranean from north-western Italy found favour in a valley about 1100 years ago at around, and decided to occupy the area.
+Settlers who had travelled West across the Mediterranean from north-western Italy found favour in a valley during the Bronze Age and decided to occupy the area.
 Marseilles, a Greek merchant, explored Cornwall in the late Bronze Age and described the inhabitants as skilled wheat farmers, usually peaceable, but formidable in war when they used horse-drawn chariots.
 He also described the Cornish trade in tin with the Mediterranean.
 The traces of the Bronze Age around Mevagissey are sparse, but their burial mounds can still be seen on the cliffs to the south of the village, and the hill fort ruins on Camp Hill remind us of their presence at this time.
 There was access by road to the Bronze Age port of Percuil, and when the Roman’s arrived at approximately the time of Jesus, they established a fort called Colonia using the old Bronze Age tracks.

 The Arrival of Saints

-Much later, the area of Mevagissey had two distinct settlements, Lammorick and Porthhilly, a fishing community.
+In the first centuries after the roman’s left Cornwall in the 5th Century, the age of antiquity faded out and the middle ages began.
+For Cornwall and Mevagissey, this meant celtic traditions and a new wave of Christianity; a time that became known as the age of the saints.
+Mevagissey had two distinct settlements, Lammorick and Porthhilly, a fishing community.
 A saint from Ireland called Mevan arrived in the 6th century with recruits (including Saint Issey) from Brittany to convert the Cornish.
 In memory of those two saints, a church united the two settlements and the village became ‘Mevan hag Ysaye’ and eventually, Mevagissey.

 The Norman Invasion